-\begin{example} The regions of the Linial arrangement $\mA_{\{1\}}(n)$ are in bijection with the set $\mT_{\{1\}}(n)$ of binary trees with $n$ labeled node such that: for all node $u\in[n]$ if at least one of the children of $u$ is a node, then the rightmost node $v$ satisfies $v<u$.
-See Figure~\ref{fig:Linial-bijection} for the case $n=3$.
+\begin{example} The regions of the Linial arrangement $\mA_{\{1\}}(n)$ are in bijection with the set $\mT_{\{1\}}(n)$ of binary trees with $n$ labeled node satisfying the following condition: \emph{for all node $u\in[n]$ having at least one child which is a node, the rightmost such child $v$ is such that $v<u$}.